Meet the owners of

 Certification and Pets

-Laska is a Certified Veterinary Technician (CVT), Certified Professional Dog Trainer-Knowledge Assessed (CPDT-KA), and an Associate Nose Work Instructor (ANWI).
+Laska is a Certified Veterinary Technician (CVT), Certified Professional Dog Trainer-Knowledge Assessed (CPDT-KA), Certified Family Dog Mediator (FDM), Fear Free Certified Professional (FFCP) and an Associate Nose Work Instructor (ANWI).
 She enjoys working with dogs, cats and has a passion for K9 Nose Work.
 Laska is currently sharing her life with four large dogs and one cat.
 She has a passion for showing her dogs in obedience competitions, agility, Nose Work, and animal assisted therapy work.

 Co-Owner (Photo to come)